aryx/ocaml-elm-playground/README.md

 The main API is defined in a single [Playground.mli](https://github.com/aryx/ocaml-elm-playground/blob/master/playground/Playground.mli) module and is implemented by two backends:
- - a *native* (SDL-based) backend to run your game in a terminal
+ - a *native* (SDL-based) backend to run your game on your desktop from a terminal
  - a *web* (vdom-based) backend to run your game in a browser

 Here is for example a simple [Snake game](https://aryx.github.io/ocaml-elm-playground/games/Snake.html) you can run from your browser (use the arrow keys to change the direction of the snake and eat the ball to grow your length).
-You can run the same game in a terminal *without changing a line of code*.
+You can run the same game on your desktop *without changing a line of code*.

 Install
 --------------